visitor19/visitor19.github.io/_posts/2018-10-31-JavaExceptions.md

 This code executes outside of the try-catch and after the exception is encountered.
 The value of r is 7
 ```

-##Input:
-Example: Divide by zero error with handled exception.
+#### Example: Divide by zero error with handled exception.
 Upon catching the error this time printing friendly a message instead of the error.
+Input:
 ```java
 public class exampleException{
    public static void main(String[] args){